 Duterte in the Eyes of a Simple Man

-However, there are some who do not agree to his style and courses of action to the point that Filipinos are at times wondering if they have made a mistake in voting for him.
+However, there are some who do not agree with his style and courses of action to the point that Filipinos are, at times, wondering if they have made a mistake in voting for him.
 Is he a true superhero or a loose cannon?
 This article is written to highlight who is the man behind the name and what may be his true intentions.

 The Machiavellian Principle Behind the Man

-While I was taking my graduate studies, I met an interesting professor who taught us that most popular and powerful political and military leaders around the world read and follow two important books namely The Prince by Machiavelli and Sun Tzu’s Art of War.
-These two pieces of literature according to our professor, serve as the Bible and blueprint of these leaders, and a close observation of their decisions and actions will reveal just that.
+While I was taking my graduate studies, I met an interesting professor who taught us that the most popular and powerful political and military leaders around the world read and follow two important books namely The Prince by Machiavelli and Sun Tzu’s Art of War.
+According to our professor, these two pieces of literature serve as the Bible and blueprint of these leaders, and close observation of their decisions and actions will reveal just that.

 The International News Smokescreen

-In the international arena, the world seems to believe that the Philippines is now an enemy of the United States (US) following our leaning towards China and Russia.
-There are many international and local media which have constantly been making this image to the point that some people have believed so.
+In the international arena, the world seems to believe that the Philippines is now an enemy of the United States (US), following our leaning towards China and Russia.
+There are many international and local media that have constantly been making this image to the point that some people have believed so.
 Personally, I am not buying it.
-My first evidence is that here in Angeles City, we live near the Clark Air Base and there are many and constant US planes going in and out of the air space.
-Right now, you can hear rotors of Ospreys if you would drive about 10 clicks from where I am sitting.
+My first piece of evidence is that here in Angeles City, we live near the Clark Air Base, and there are many and constant US planes going in and out of the air space.
+Right now, you can hear rotors of Ospreys if you would drive about ten clicks from where I am sitting.